kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - look at Grant Palmer's thoughts on the preaching
 - read about [anachronistic Christian doctrine](https://www.churchistrue.com/blog/anachronistic-christian-doctrine-in-book-of-mormon/) in the Book of Mormon
 - Discuss Bokovoy's thoughts on the Christology in the Book of Mormon
+- 1-2 Nephi seems very aware of the contents of Mosiah-Moroni, but Mosiah-Moroni seems unaware of the contents of 1-2 Nephi (Jesus being named Jesus by an angel in Mosiah when Nephi already knew, for example).

 ## Book of Mormon translation process